pinchunchou/HIZHadron2024/Skims/20240624_ZHadronSkims/readme.md

 * Version 3c - 2024 August 12
    * Deal with cases like MSignalGG.NEle > MSignalGG.ElePt->size() .

+* Version 3d - 2024 August 14
+   * Skip background event if there is no tracks on the signal side.

 ## Arguments

 | Argument | type | default | comments |